ClickHouse/clickhouse-recipes/recipes/ingest-golang/README.md

 ## Ingest data

-main.go[main.go^] contains code that iterates over the CSV file and ingests into ClickHouse in batches of 1,000 records.
+[main.go](main.go) contains code that iterates over the CSV file and ingests into ClickHouse in batches of 1,000 records.

 ```bash
 time go run main.go